University of Huddersfield: Technical College and College of Technology (1896–1970)

 In 1896, the Technical School and Mechanics' Institute became the Technical College, which changed its name in 1958 to become the College of Technology.

 World War I was a time of growth for the College.
 A Coal Tar Chemistry Department was created, funded by the government and by donations which were also used to provide research scholarships in Chemistry.
 More than 100 chemists worked at the College as research staff as products were created for British Dyes Ltd.

 During World War II, the College housed student teachers evacuated from Avery Hill College of Education, Eltham, London (now part of the University of Greenwich), and trained members of the armed forces training to be radio mechanics, engineers, fitters and clerks.
 Civilians also trained at the College in more basic workshop skills.
+Music could also be studied at the College.
+Winifred Smith was appointed organist and music lecturer in 1955.
+Composer Harold Truscott was there at much the same time.

 One notable visitor to the college in 1964 was Dusty Springfield, who appeared at 'Sound Sixty-Four', an event organised by the Huddersfield Tech students as part of Rag Week.